kitajchuk/clutch/README.md

 * From static directory on your Express app server ( this is the default )
 * From an AWS S3 bucket synced with your static directory
 * From an AWS CloudFront CDN in front of an AWS S3 bucket synced with your static directory

-### ProperJS
-Clutch bootstraps with the basic [ProperJS](https://github.com/ProperJS/app) web app architecture.
-You can see a full list of ProperJS modules on [npm](https://www.npmjs.com/org/properjs).
-This is all just preferred, you can use anything you like to build your web app.